Arras France Travel Guide

 Direct confirmation is always the best approach.

-Allergen awareness grows in France.
-State food sensitivities plainly in French: "Je suis allergique à [l'arachide/le gluten/les fruits de mer]".
+Allergen awareness grows throughout France.
+State food sensitivities plainly in The french language: "Je suis allergique à [l'arachide/le gluten/les fruits de mer]".
 Restaurants can adapt dishes.
 Cross-contamination exists as a risk.
 For serious allergic reactions, consider preparing your own meals in self-catering accommodation.

 Communication is for safe dining.

-Moules-frites (Mussels and Fries): Highly popular in late summer and early autumn when mussels are in season.
+Moules-frites (Mussels and Fries): Highly popular in late summer and the beginning of autumn when mussels are in season.
 Numerous eateries provide "all-you-can-eat" options.

 A traditional Carbonnade Flamande dish, a staple of Northern French cuisine.